madureira/learn-react/README.md

 ## Who is it for?

 - Developers who want to use React in their projects, but don't know how to start;
-- Developers who already use React, but that wants to deep dive into some concepts and to understand how things magically happens;
+- Developers who already use React, but wants to deep dive into some concepts and to understand how things proceed;

 ## What tech do I need?

 * Any Operational System \(Windows, Linux or Mac\);
-* You need to have the [Node.js](https://nodejs.org/en/) installed correctly in your machine, preferred the last release;
+* You need to have the [Node.js](https://nodejs.org/en/) installed properly in your machine, preferred the last release;
-* You need to have a code editor, or some IDE installed, such as: [Atom](https://atom.io/), [Sublime](https://www.sublimetext.com/), [Visual Studio Code](https://code.visualstudio.com/), [Vim](http://www.vim.org/);
+* You need to have a code editor or some IDE installed in your computer, such as: [Atom](https://atom.io/), [Sublime](https://www.sublimetext.com/), [Visual Studio Code](https://code.visualstudio.com/), [Vim](http://www.vim.org/);

 ## What I'll learn here?